stackunderflow101/blog/content/post/2021-08-28-route-tables-and-iptables-for-routing/index.en.md

 iptables -t nat -A POSTROUTING -s 192.168.1.0/24 -o eth1 -p tcp --dport 80 -j MASQUERADE
 ```

+Note that we use the port number 80 here because the port number has already been translated from 8080 to 80 by the DNAT rule in PREROUTING chain.

 The whole process after MASQUERADE is added looks like the diagram below.

 ![hairpin working](images/hairpin-working.png)